life423/drewclark.io-portfolio/enhanced-code-context-solutions.md

 2. **Documentation & Commit Embedding**: Implement the planned documentEmbeddings and commitEmbeddings collections
 3. **More Advanced Context Selection**: Consider implementing semantic clustering for even better snippet selection
 4. **Performance Monitoring**: Add instrumentation to track context enhancement performance
+5. **Response Summarization**: For very long responses, consider adding an option to see a summary first

 ## Related Files